glpaparelli/competitive-programming/notes/cp-notes.md

 	return answer
 ```
 In this implementation, when a match is found, we do not immediately return its position.
 Instead, we update the `answer` variable and set `high` to the position of this occurrence.
-This way, we continue the search in the first half of the array, seeking additional occurrences of the `key`.
+**This way, we continue the search in the first half of the array**, seeking additional occurrences of the `key`.
 If there are more matches, `answer` will be further updated with smaller positions.
 ### 4.1.1 Applications of Binary Search
 #### 4.1.1.1 Binary Search the Answer